mathare/api-testing-postman/README.md

 ### Why use Postman?
 [Postman](https://www.postman.com/) is a popular and easy-to-use API testing tool.
 It is simple to build & send requests and examine the responses, making it popular for exploratory and manual testing of APIs.
 However, Postman is capable of much more and is often overlooked as an automated API testing tool.

 Postman tests are written using JavaScript and the [Chai](https://www.chaijs.com/api/bdd/) assertion library.
-There is no support for other languages and the Postman syntax can be a little strange if you're not used to it, even if you're an experienced JavaScript coder but at the same time there are a number of code snippets provided within Postman to help you create your tests.
+There is no support for other languages, and the Postman syntax can be a little strange if you're not used to it, even if you're an experienced JavaScript coder but at the same time there are a number of code snippets provided within Postman to help you create your tests.
 Often people use the code snippets to perform simple response code checks but may not go beyond this.
 I want to show how more detailed tests can be written - and easily maintained - within Postman.

 #### Pricing

 Postman has a free tier to their pricing plan which allows up to 3 users to access the basic functionality.
 This tier is adequate for this test suite i.e. the tests can be run without cost.
-That same plan will also support a significant expansion of the current test suite and creation of further test suites for other APIs (the number of APIs and requests that can be made is unlimited in the free tier) so it remains a cost-effective option for API testing.
+That same plan will also support a significant expansion of the current test suite and creation of further test suites for other APIs (the number of APIs and requests that can be made is unlimited in the free tier), so it remains a cost-effective option for API testing.
 As more collaboration between team members (e.g. developers and QA), or significant mocking functionality is required then a paid plan will be necessary.

 ## REST API
 The API tested here is the [JSON Placeholder](https://jsonplaceholder.typicode.com) API, a free fake API for testing and prototyping.
 The API has six endpoints across a number of different types: